arthurbernierjr/http-videos/concepts/README.md

 **Learning objective:** By the end of this lesson, students will be able to explain the concept of HTTP (Hypertext Transfer Protocol).

-## What are HTTP and the request-response cycle?
+## What are HTTP and the HTTP request-response cycle?

 ![HTTP Request-Response Cycle](./assets/req-res-cycle.png)